Kalebu/mtaa/README.md

 Disclaimer !!!
 ------------
-All the location I used to build this repository, I got from an public repository titled [Tanzania](https://github.com/HackEAC/tanzania-locations-db), I'm not responsible for any kind of misinformation in it, I tried to locate my home with it found its pretty accurate but not 100%, so use it to your own risk
+All the location I used to build this repository, I got from an public repository titled [tanzania-locations-db](https://github.com/HackEAC/tanzania-locations-db), I'm not responsible for any kind of misinformation in it, I tried to locate my home with it found its pretty accurate, so use it to your own risk